- Apply for boards or commissions, volunteer to serve in areas of interest

 - Performs monitoring, analysis, evaluation.
 Designs, guides, executes annual budget.
 Compiles annual budget information.
 Provides financial information, project guidance, policy analysis to Board, County Manager and departments.

-- CCBI is a multidisciplinary forensic services agency that performs highly specialized and technical jobs such as criminal arrest and civil purpose fingerprinting, crime scene investigation, crime scene fingerprint examination, firearms examination, solid dose drug chemistry, toxicology and digital evidence analysis.
+- CCBI is a multidisciplinary forensic services agency that performs highly specialized and technical jobs such as criminal arrest and civil purpose fingerprinting, crime scene investigation, crime scene fingerprint examination, DNA analysis, firearms examination, solid dose drug chemistry, toxicology and digital evidence analysis.

 - Works to involve, inform and prepare the county, its employees and the public through public relations & communications services, brand & reputation management, multimedia services, media relations, public records requests, Commissioners and Manager priority messages, and department training & resources.